junglesta/junglestar.github.io/_products/landing-page.md

 layout: product
 name: landing page
 title: amazing landing page
-description: "Junglestar, a small, flexible, One Stop Shop web agency.
-We do information architecture, screen design, deploy.
-Packed solutions all-included.
-Or top quality custom designs on the cheap.
+description: "Junglestar is a small, flexible, web agency.
+We do information architecture, screen design, code and deploy.
+We offer landing page websites at a competitive price.
 We help companies and individuals organize their communication.
 We grow relationships with clients.
-We design, produce & develop well thought user experiences.
-From [slide shows](http://revealing.junglestar.org/#/8/1) to [offline ready web apps]"
+We design, produce & develop well thought user experiences."
 permalink: /offer/landing-page/
 question: "&quot;Need website.<br>How much?&quot;"
 bestseller:  #true or empty (bestseller+bestvalue=cannot)